-Figure~\ref{fig:2d}(b) shows the integrated autocorrelation time of the order parameter calculated using different $s$ and the reference algorithms.
+Figure~\ref{fig:2d}(b) shows the integrated autocorrelation time of the order parameter calculated using different $s$ and reference algorithms.
 Noticeably, the autocorrelation time decreases exponentially as the rejection rate is reduced.
 We fitted the autocorrelation time to an exponential function and obtained large decay factors, as shown in the caption.
 The decay factor is almost the same for $q=4,5$ and 6, implying a universal property for $q \geq 4$ in two dimensions.
-Perhaps surprisingly, the autocorrelation times of the reference algorithms almost fall on a single curve obtained using the present algorithm with different $s$.
-This striking result indicates that the rejection process is essential to the Monte Carlo update, and the rejection probability almost determines the efficiency of the Monte Carlo sampling.
+Interestingly, the autocorrelation times of the reference algorithms almost fall on a single curve obtained using the present algorithm with different $s$.
+This striking result indicates that the rejection probability almost determines the efficiency of Monte Carlo samplings.
 The present algorithm with $s=0.5$ ensures the detailed balance, while the Suwa–Todo algorithm does not.
-Nevertheless, the two algorithms produce almost the same autocorrelation time, suggesting that the stochastic flow created locally in the state space is insignificant.
-We likely need to use global state variables to induce effective stochastic flows, as the lifting technique considers~\cite{TuritsynCV2011,FernandesW2011,Schram2015,Vucelja2016,Faizi2020}.
-We also calculated the integrated autocorrelation time of the total energy and found it shorter than that of the order parameter.
+However, the two algorithms produce almost the same autocorrelation time, suggesting that the stochastic flow created locally in the state space is insignificant.
+We are likely to need to use global state variables to induce effective stochastic flows, as the lifting technique considers~\cite{TuritsynCV2011,FernandesW2011,Schram2015,Vucelja2016,Faizi2020}.
+We also calculated the integrated autocorrelation time of the total energy and found it to be shorter than that of the order parameter.
 The ratio of the two autocorrelation times is almost constant, independent of $s$.
-Thus, the present results are not specific to the order parameter but expected to be common among many quantities.
+Thus, the present results are not specific to the order parameter but are expected to be common among many quantities.
 Using a different system size only changes the prefactor of the autocorrelation time.
 Our main results do not depend on the system size (see~\ref{App:L} for the size dependence).